RaptiBiswas/Calculator-Using-MATLAB/README.md

 o	Division

-And we also included some advanced functions like:
+And also some advanced functions like:

 o	Squaring a Number